Proposed Revised Eligibility Criteria

 “This is a lengthy process, but it’s another opportunity to have a say in what the future of Arlington National Cemetery should be for our nation,” said Durham-Aguilera.

-In addition to preserving 1,000 gravesites for current and future Medal of Honor recipients, the proposed revised eligibility criteria for those who honorably serve the nation are as follows:
+In addition to preserving 1,000 gravesites for current and future Medal of Honor recipients, the following revised eligibility criteria updates were made on September 15, 2020, when the proposed rule was published and the changes more clearly defined.

 For below-ground interment:

-- Award recipients of the Silver Star and above who also served in combat
+Award recipients of the Silver Star and above who also have armed conflict service

 For above-ground inurnment: